Is It a Coup?

 Action Example Status

-Attempts to bypass constitutional processes Ending Birthright Citizenship Not Verified
+Attempts to bypass constitutional processes Ending Birthright Citizenship Yes

-Attempts to alter term limits or election timing [Citation needed] Not Verified
+Attempts to alter term limits or election timing [Citation needed] Maybe

 Democratic Institutions